QITPlusGIS/QITPlusGIS.github.io/toc/readme.md

 - **Show subwatershed** - show the subwatershed for the selected gauge (gauge being outlet) including the longest flow path and it's elevation profile.
 This action is not available if the gauge was excluded from calculations - e.g. location directly on the ridge.
 - **Zoom to** - zoom to gauge location

-## WebMap Technical Setup
+## Development - Technical Setup
 All source files required for this project are located in src directory.
-The project uses ESM approach and as such you need to some tool supporting it.
+The project uses [ES modeules](https://developers.arcgis.com/javascript/latest/es-modules/) approach and as such you need to have some tool supporting it.
 Esri does recommend Vite for development with ArcGIS JS, especially for functionalities like very easy setup, hot reload and bundling the modules.

 [**Vite**](https://vitejs.dev/) is a local development server written by Evan You (the creator of Vue.js) and used by default by Vue and for React project templates.
 It has support for TypeScript and JSX.
 Some core functionalities: